collective-soundworks/soundworks/README.md

 ## Example

-In this section, we will build a simple scenario using *Soundworks*, that we'll call *My Scenario*.
+In this section, we will build a simple scenario using *Soundworks*, that we’ll call *My Scenario*.
 In *My Scenario*, any client that connects to the server through the root URL (`http://my.server.address:port/`) plays a sound when joining the performance.
-Consequently, we will focus on *Soundworks*' default client type `player`, which is the type of any client that connect to the server through the root URL.
+Consequently, we will focus on *Soundworks*’ default client type `player`, which is the type of any client that connect to the server through the root URL.

 ### 1. Create a new *Soundworks* project

-Let's create a new *Soundworks* project.
+Let’s create a new *Soundworks* project.
 It should have the basic structure of an Express app, as shown below.

 ```
 my-scenario/